jaredszajkowski/jaredszajkowski.github.io/content/post/investigating-a-vix-trading-signal/index.md

 # weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---

+## Post Updates

+Update 4/8/2025: Added plot for signals for each year.
+VIX data through 4/7/25.

 ## Introduction

 From the [CBOE VIX website](https://www.cboe.com/tradable_products/vix/):